Basir-Mohammadi/math-magicians/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-> This is a website that allows users to add/remove today's todo from a list.
-This project is build using JavaScript objects and arrays.
+> Math magicians is a website for all fans of mathematics.
+It is a Single Page App (SPA) that allows users to Make simple calculations and Read a random math-related quote.

 ## Built With